flhorizon/Lums/README.md

 it.
 That's all!
 Your gamestate hooks will get called in the right order, at the right moment.
 Just relax and let the magic happen.

+On Windows, Lums takes the responsibility for loading a set OpenGL functions from the available implementation at runtime.
+Supported OpenGL functions are included in Lums' headers; their storage pointers are exported by Lums itself.
+Lums for Windows currently loads the core 3.2 functions.

 ## Getting started

 Lums is bundled with some tools.
 To create a working Lums project, the lums command line tool can be used.